Terrorist activities in the United States and abroad have heightened

 increasingly smaller pipes and ultimately ending up at hydrants

 or the kitchen tap.
-The complexities of such a system make ...
+The complexities of such a system make it vulnerable ...